Formulaic Language Research Network (FLaRN)

 Director: Professor Alison Wray

-Current and recent Cardiff PhDs on formulaic language
+Current and past Cardiff PhDs on formulaic language

 - Iain McGee: Formulaic Language and Second Language Learning/Teaching.
 Awarded 2006.